hugoventricecoll-cpu/resource-rental-manager/README.md

 The API is secured using Spring Security and JSON Web Tokens (JWT).

+## Testing

+Unit tests written with JUnit 5 and Mockito, covering the services with the most relevant business logic:

+- `UsuarioService` — full CRUD
+- `AlquilacionService` — including date overlap validation
+- `PersonalService` — full CRUD

+Coverage is intentionally focused on business logic and validations rather than exhaustive testing of every controller/service.

 ### Authentication flow

 1. Register a new user.